 The Machine Age brought about by the Industrial Revolution in the second half of the 19th century completely modernised and changed society.
 The development of the steam engine and railway created a massive influx of people into cities (the rural population in the UK increased from 30% to 50% in just two decades).
 Mass production and an abundance of goods fuelled consumerism on a scale not seen before and as companies started competing for business, posters became an ideal way attract new customers.
 Given their ease of display on walls and high visibility, posters delivered their messages to the masses in the most effective way.
 Early posters, however, were quite dull and unimaginative using mostly text to deliver their message.

 The discovery of colour lithography was one of the major developments that changed poster design.
 Developed in 1798 by a German playwright, Aloys Senefelder, this process involves applying the design onto a soft stone using a greasy substance.
 The area of the stone with the picture is then elevated when the surface around it is washed away by an acid solution.
 This process is repeated for each colour and after applying ink, each stone is then imprinted on the paper to create an image.
-We explain poster printing technologies such as lithography, silkscreen and offset in greater details on this page.

 It was not only technology that was needed; the poster needed an artist who was also a skilled lithographer to properly understand the intricacies of the colour balance and develop the potential of the poster as an art form.
 Jules Cheret, widely recognised as the father of poster art, was able to combine his artistic talent with his knowledge of lithography.
 Cheret learned lithography in London in 1850s over several visits and was influenced by the colours in the work of J. M. W. Turner.